 7. Moth Balls

-Since the bugs, worms and other insects commonly found in gardens are their main reason for coming into your garden you should treat or spray for them often.
-Keeping the insect and worm level down will insure the level of skunks stay down.
+Since the bugs, worms, and other insects commonly found in gardens are their main reason for coming into your garden you should treat or spray for them often.
+Keeping the insect and worm levels down will ensure the level of skunks stays down.

-Their aren’t a lot of skunk repellents out their on the shelves but there are several for the insects and a few that actually detour skunks.
+There aren’t a lot of skunk repellents out there on the shelves but there are several for the insects and a few that actually detour skunks.
 Scott’s GrubEx1 will keep grubs out of your lawn and garden which will help to cut down on the volume of skunks.
-Milky Spore is an organic material that will kill the grubs and continuously detour skunks at they don’t like the taste or the smell of Milky Spore.
+Milky Spore is an organic material that will kill the grubs and continuously detour skunks if they don’t like the taste or the smell of Milky Spore.

 How to get rid of skunks in your yard FAQs